 J.D.
 Garretson and P.E.
 Neumann, Further Evidence that a Mouse Chromosome 4 Locus Influences Cerebellar Folial Pattern, Brain Res.
 630: 221-25 (1993).

 P.E.
 Neumann, J.D.
 Garretson, G.P.
 Skabardonis, and G.G.
 Mueller, Genetic Analysis of Cerebellar Folial Pattern in Crosses of C57BL/6J and DBA/2J Inbred Mice, Brain Res.
 619(1-2): 81-88 (1993).

-Incorporating IPR Into Biosimilar Litigation Strategies, American Conference Institute's 6th Annual Summit on Biosimilars, New York, NY; panel presentation (June 2015).
+Incorporating IPR Into Biosimilar Litigation Strategies, American Conference Institute's 6th Annual Summit on Biosimilars, New York City, New York; panel presentation (June 2015).

-Inter Partes Review and Pharma/Bio Patent Litigation, New York, NY (February 2015).
+Inter Partes Review and Pharma/Bio Patent Litigation, New York City, New York (February 2015).

-Going Beyond the Hatch-Waxman Comparisons: Delving into Pre-Suit Due Diligence and Pre-Litigation Tactics for Evaluating Patent Strength and Assertion Strategies, American Conference Institute's 5th Annual Summit on Biosimilars, New York, NY; panel presentation (June 2014).
+Going Beyond the Hatch-Waxman Comparisons: Delving into Pre-Suit Due Diligence and Pre-Litigation Tactics for Evaluating Patent Strength and Assertion Strategies, American Conference Institute's 5th Annual Summit on Biosimilars, New York City, New York; panel presentation (June 2014).

 Non-Practicing Entities, Rochester Intellectual Property Law Association IP CLE, Rochester, New York (October 2013); with Phil S. Goldberg.

 Estimating Patent Damages: Which Model to Choose?, DuPont Widener IP CLE, Wilmington, Delaware (October 2013).